lbbrhzn/ocpp/docs/support.md

 ### too many notifications in home assistant

-The OCPP integration can send a notification when the charger is rebooted.
-This can be due to a bad network connection.
+The OCPP integration can send notifications about charger events, including when a charger reboots due to a bad network connection.

-If you do not want these notifications, you can now disable them in the integration settings by turning off the reboot notification setting for the central system entry.
+If you do not want notifications from a charger, turn off Home Assistant notifications when configuring that charger.

 If you prefer to keep the notifications enabled but automatically dismiss them (e.g. to only silence nightly reboots), they can also be managed with automations in Home Assistant. (see https://github.com/lbbrhzn/ocpp/discussions/938)